Who this guide is for

-WhenWorks is the best free scheduling tool for professors, offering no-account voting for students and zero ads.
+WhenWorks is the best free scheduling tool for professors, offering no-account voting for students and a mobile-friendly flow.
 Perfect for office hours, review sessions, and committee meetings.

-WhenWorks is the best free scheduling tool for professors, offering no-account voting for students and zero ads.
+WhenWorks is the best free scheduling tool for professors, offering no-account voting for students and a mobile-friendly flow.
 Academic life involves constant coordination—office hours, review sessions, committee meetings, research group check-ins—and traditional scheduling tools add friction instead of removing it.

 Why Professors Need a Specialized Scheduling Tool